Name:rachel seah

 It was found that after a person eats cooked food, his/her blood responds immediately by increasing the number of white blood cells.
 This is a well-known phenomena called 'digestive leukocytosis', in which there is a rise in the number of leukocytes - white blood cells - after eating.

 Since digestive leukocytosis was always observed after a meal, it was considered to be a normal physiological response to eating.
-No one knew why the number of white cells rises after eating, since this appeared to be a stress response,
+No one knew why the number of white cells rises after eating, since this appeared to be a stress response,as if the body was somehow reacting to something harmful such as infection, exposure to toxic chemicals or trauma.

 Disturbing, isn't it?
 Now, lets continue.